-The time taken from planting to harvest is 14-17 months from suckers, 15-20 months from slips, and 18-24 months from crowns.
+The time taken from planting to harvest is, 18-24 months from crowns, 15-20 months from slips, and, 14-17 months from suckers.
 Planting is staggered year-round.
 Plants are typically spaced at a distance of 30 cm x 60 cm, giving a planting density of approximately 37 000 plants per hectare.

-Figure 3.2 Freshly planted Malaysian pineapple field (DoA 2009)
+Figure 6 Freshly planted Malaysian pineapple field (DoA 2009)

 The pineapple industry in Malaysia is unique compared with other countries as much of the annual production is cultivated on peat soil.
 This type of soil is not suited for many other agricultural crops and has been classified within Malaysia as 'marginal soil' (Chan 2000).
 One of the most significant problems facing cultivation on peat is the soft ground conditions which cannot support the use of heavy equipment.
-It is for this reason that many of the field operations which are mechanised in large-scale operation elsewhere in the world such as planting, harvesting and application of fertilisers and flower hormone have to be carried out manually in Malaysia.
+It is for this reason that many of the field operations which are mechanised in large-scale operation elsewhere in the world such as planting (Figure 6), weeding (Figure 7) harvesting and application of fertilisers and flowering hormones have to be carried out manually in Malaysia.

-Irrigation of production areas is not commonly practiced due to the nature of the production area (soil type and annual rainfall) complimented by the fact pineapples are relatively drought tolerant species.
+Irrigation of production areas is not commonly practiced due to the nature of the production area (soil type and high annual rainfall) complimented by the fact pineapples are relatively drought tolerant species.

 Fertilisation is an essential process used to increase fruit size and total yield.
 Fertiliser is applied periodically in the form of foliar sprays and also as a ground broadcast up to six months post-planting.
-Pending soil types, nitrogen and magnesium are used to increase fruit size, whilst iron is important where soils have a high pH.
+Depending on soil types, nitrogen and magnesium are used to increase fruit size, whilst iron is important where soils have a high pH.

-The plant growth regulator ethephon, which induces ethylene, is commonly used to promote flowering and crop synchrony, usually at the 32-35 leaf stage (approx. 9 months post-planting, depending on cultivar).
+The plant growth regulator ethephon or naphthalene acetic acid (NAA) is commonly used to promote flowering and crop synchrony, usually at the 32-35 leaf stage (approx. 9 months postplanting, depending on cultivar).